-So, to prevent this from happening and lead a normal life with diabetes, you should watch what you eat and drink.
-Even though there’s no specific diet for diabetics, you should make certain dietary changes and stay true to them as much as you can.
+So, to prevent this from happening and lead a normal life with diabetes, people should watch what they eat and drink.
+Even though there’s no specific diet for diabetics, they should make certain dietary changes and stay true to them as much as they can.

-Also, the quality of the food you eat as well as the portion size is equally important and affects your blood sugar control.
+Also, the quality of the food they eat as well as the portion size is equally important and affects their blood sugar control.

 Here are some general good and bad choices for people with diabetes.

 Bad Food Choices

 Avoid processed and fast food and focus on whole and nutritionally valuable foods.
 Although the average American diet consists mostly of sweetened, salty, high-fat, and high-preservative foods, they have little nutrition for each calorie.

 Also, trans-fats increase the bad cholesterol while reducing the good cholesterol, harming the cardiovascular system.